Appendix D—Report Under the Work Health and Safety Act 2011

 The Department is committed to the health, safety and wellbeing of its employees through effective and timely incident investigation and injury management.
-In 2014–15 oversight of the Work Health and Safety Management System continued including the review, endorsement and implementation of the Work Health Safety Policy and the Work Health Safety Hazard and Incident Investigation Procedure.
+In 2015–16, the Work Health and Safety Management System was reviewed, updated and endorsed by the Executive.

 In addition, the Department's contract with the Employee Assistance Program provider has been reviewed and extended for one year.

 The Department's 2016–17 Comcare premium is 0.77 per cent of payroll.
 This is considerably lower than the average premium rate for the Australian Government sector, which sits at 1.72 per cent of payroll.

 Table D.1 provides a summary of health and safety outcomes, notifiable incidents, investigations and notices in accordance with the Work Health and Safety Act 2011.

 Table D.1 Workplace Health and Safety Statistics in 2015–16